HyunnnnKim/ShaderMagic/README.md

 # ShaderMagic

-# What is a Shader?
+## What is a Shader?
 A shader is a code running on your GPU to manipulate an image before rendering it to the screen.

-## Triangle
+## Projecting a Triangle
 A triangle is made up of 3 points which we call vertices. \
-Each vertex has a position in 3 directions(x, y, z) in the world space.
+Each vertex has a position in 3 directions(x, y, z) in the world space. \

-## Projecting a Triangle
 To render a triangle to a 2D screen requires two steps.
 - First, the vertices of a triangle should be positioned in the world space.
 - Second, the triangle needs to be colored.
 This could be by simply filling all pixels inside the triangle vertices with a simple color.

-## Unity Shaders
-Unity provides shaders to echo this process.
+Unity provides two shaders to echo this process.
 - Vertex Shader: Moves the vertices from model coordinates to the screen.
 - Fragment Shader: Calls for each pixel.
 The output of this shader is in RGBA format.
 Each channel of RGBA format has a value between 0 and 1.